elastic/apm-server/README.md

 ### Build

-To build the binary for Apm-Server run the command below.
+To build the binary for APM Server run the command below.
 This will generate a binary in the same directory with the name apm-server.

 ```